Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 • As we mentioned before DC-coupled batteries are 4 – 8% more efficient than AC-coupled batteries because the whole system turns DC electricity to AC electricity and back less often.

-• Retrofitting a DC-coupled battery is very difficult.
-DC-coupled batteries are only compatible with certain types of hybrid inverters (like Tigo) and solar systems (like SolarEdge).
+• Retrofitting a DC-coupled battery is difficult.
+DC-coupled batteries are only compatible with certain types of hybrid inverters and solar systems.
 AC-coupled batteries are compatible with virtually any solar array.
 They are truly brand-agnostic.

 • Because there’s only one hybrid inverter in the system, if it fails, the whole system goes down.
 It’s a huge problem that could lead to spending more money long-term.
 Make sure you read up on the manufacturer’s warranties.
 As we mentioned, an AC-coupled solar system has multiple inverters or microinverters that allow the panels and the battery to act independently.